Triangulated categories of mixed motives: Beilinson motives

+As anticipated by Morel, the theory of mixed motives with rational coefficients is much simpler and we succeed in establishing a complete formalism for them.
+However, there are many candidates for $\QQ$-linear motivic sheaves over a scheme $X$: there are Voevodsky's $\h$-motives $\DMV_{\h,\QQ}(X)$, Voevodsky's motivic sheaves constructed out $\QQ$-linear sheaves with transfers $\DM(X,\QQ)$, Morel motives $\SH_{\QQ}(X)_+$, $\QQ$-linear \'etale motives $\Der_{\AA^1,\et}(X,\QQ)\simeq\SH_{\et,\QQ}(X)$ (also introduced by Morel, and used as length by Ayoub).
+Our goal is not only to prove that the six operations act on each of these candidates, but also to compare all these versions of motivic sheaves with one another.
+In fact, our strategy consists in producing yet another candidate for $\QQ$-linear motivic sheaves, namely the one of \emph{Beilinson motives} $\DMB(S)$, for which we can prove all the features we want for it, and use them to compare Beilinson motives with all the other versions of $\QQ$-linear motivic sheaves mentionned above.
-\textbf{Beilinson motives.} However, if we work with rational coefficients, the situation is much better.
-We construct, using Morel and Voevodsky's homotopy theory of schemes, for any scheme $X$, a $\QQ$-linear triangulated category $\DMB(X)$, which we call the triangulated category of Beilinson motives.
-Essentially by construction, in the case where $X$ is regular, we have a natural identification

-where the right hand side is the graded part of the algebraic K-theory of $X$ with respect to the $\gamma$-filtration.
+More precisely, we construct, out of the rational motivic stable homotopy category and the ring spectrum associated with rational Quillen K-theory a $\QQ$-linear triangulated category $\DMB(X)$, which we call the \emph{triangulated category of Beilinson motives} (see Def. \ref{df:Beilinson_motives}).
+Essentially by construction, in the case where $X$ is regular, we have a natural identification where the right-hand side is the graded part of the algebraic K-theory of $X$ with respect to the $\gamma$-filtration.

-The six operations of Grothendieck act naturally on $\DMB$: we have all the functors $\otimes$, $\sHom$, $f^*$, $f_*$, $f_!$, $f^!$ (with the same properties as above).
-The following result is a direct consequence of its analog in $\SH$.

-\begin{thmi}[localization] For any closed immersion $i:Z\to X$ with complement open immersion $j:U\To X$, we have the six gluing functors: